 The Des Moines Recreational River and Greenbelt Program (Greenbelt) was authorized by Congress in 1985 to provide recreation, streambank stabilization, and environmental enhancement along the Des Moines, Boone, and Raccoon Rivers.
 The project covers more than 410,000 acres from the Fort Dodge/Webster City, Iowa, area in the north to downstream area of Lake Red Rock Dam.

-The the four active projects are described as follows:
+The two active projects are described as follows:

-Des Moines Riverwalk - The City of Des Moines and The Principal Financial Group have developed a Master Plan for the Des Moines Riverwalk in downtown Des Moines that includes a 1.2 mile multipurpose trail loop with more than 2 miles of connecting trails, bridges, parks, promenades, and related facilities.
-These facilities are intended to increase interaction with the river and create opportunities to connect adjacent development, neighborhoods, and other trail systems such as the Neal Smith Trail.
-The current cost estimate for the first phase of development is approximately $28.0 million (2010).
-The Principal Financial Group has committed resources to the City of Des Moines to help fund a significant portion of this development.
-Planning, design, and construction to develop authorized recreational facilities are being conducted at a 50% Federal cost share.
+Des Moines Riverwalk - The city of Des Moines, Iowa, in cooperation with Principal Financial Group developed a plan called the Des Moines Riverwalk that included a 1.2-mile multipurpose trail loop with more than two miles of connecting trails, bridges, parks, promenades, and related facilities.
+These facilities were designed to increase interaction with the river and connections to adjacent development, neighborhoods, and other recreation areas such as the Neal Smith Trail.
+The cost of this project was estimated at $30.7 million and was funded thought a 50% federal cost-share.
+Principal Financial Group supplied funding to the city of Des Moines to support construction of a significant portion of this development.